 The fact that CHIVA preserves in all cases the GSV, should be stressed as it is with compression the only treatment which allows the possibility of future arterial by-pass (still performed and vital despite the endo-vascular procedures progresses).

-A Cochrane Review [5] was published after on June 2015, so just after ESVS January 2015 review, with the authors conclusion “The CHIVA method reduces recurrence of varicose veins and produces fewer side effects than vein stripping.
+A Cochrane Review [5] was published on June 2015, so just after ESVS January 2015 review, with the authors’ conclusion “The CHIVA method reduces recurrence of varicose veins and produces fewer side effects than vein stripping.
 However, we based these conclusions on a small number of trials with a high risk of bias as the effects of surgery could not be concealed and the results were imprecise due to low number of events.
 New RCTs are needed to confirm these results and to compare CHIVA with approaches other than open surgery”.

-These considerations should improve the current ESVS grade IIb B.
+These considerations should improve the current ESVS grade into IIb B.

 Carandina S, Mari C, De Palma M, Marcellino MG, Cisno C, Legnaro A, et al. Varicose vein tripping vs haemodynamic correction (CHIVA): a long term randomised trial.Eur J Vasc Endovasc Surg2008;35:230e7.